West Coast's fall from grace continued, as did Collingwood's purple patch, when the Magpies

 before the Tigers managed their first shortly before half-time.
 While Richmond looked pedestrian, the

-got their names into the goalscorers list.
-Richmond were out of the contest already by the long break,
+their names into the goalscorers list.
+Richmond were out of the contest already by the long break, but in

-but in the second half the Swans took their foot off the pedal and Richmond salvaged a small degree
+the second half the Swans took their foot off the pedal and Richmond salvaged a small degree of pride by

-of pride by winning the second half.
-But the final margin of 82 points was a fair reflection of the
+winning the second half.
+But the final margin of 82 points was a fair reflection of the one-sided contest, a

-one-sided contest, a result that keeps the Swans in 5th place just half a game outside the
+result that keeps the Swans in 5th place just half a game outside the double-chance zone.

 Click here to see Harboursport's photo gallery from this match.